thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <img src={zkpsytems} width={zkpsytems} title="Proving architecture of Polygon zkEVM.
 Source: zkevm-techdocs" />
 <center>Some popular zero-knowledge proof systems.
 Source: zkhack.dev</center>

-## How ZKPs improve scalability on blockchain?
+## How do ZKPs improve scalability on blockchain?

-How are zero-knowledge proofs of any help for a blockchain scalability?
+How are zero-knowledge proofs of any help towards blockchain scalability?
 One of the most desired properties of zero-knowledge proofs is succintness - the ability to prove a statement with a proof much smaller than witness.
 For example, a prover can convince verifier that he has correctly run a computation against a massive database (a few GB) without revealing the whole database to verifier.
 It is as if prover has "compressed" the database into a small piece of proof (a few hundred bytes).
 Moreover, advanced techniques like recursion, aggregation or composition can be applied to further minimize the proof size.
 It is also important that zero-knowledge proof verification is most likely to be cheaper and faster than naively re-running the computation (naive verification).

 Since L1 blockchains are highly secure, we can trust a smart contract (that is carefully audited) to run proof verification for us.
 This is the most common approach when designing a ZK rollup.
 Generally, a simplified ZK rollup looks something like this: